 Originally opened in 1849, Abbey Wood Station has been rebuilt several times to keep up with the development of the local area and the changing railway network.
-The last rebuild happened in preparation for the opening of Crossrail, of which Abbey Wood will be the south easterly terminus, with the refurbished station opening on 23 October 2017.
+The last rebuild happened in preparation for the opening of Crossrail, of which Abbey Wood is now the south easterly terminus, with the refurbished station opening on 23 October 2017.

 The station was also to be served by the proposed Greenwich Waterfront Transit, however the project was cancelled by the then Mayor of London due to lack of funds.
-A proposed extension of the Overground from Barking across the river to Thamesmead and Abbey Wood was proposed in 2015 and may yet happen, as an extension from Barking to Barking Riverside has already been confirmed.
-In 2016, the then Mayor also proposed a DLR extension from Gallions Reach across the river to Thamesmead and Abbey Wood.
+A proposed extension of the Overground from Barking across the river to Thamesmead and Abbey Wood was proposed in 2015 and an extension from Barking Riverside has subsequently been built.
+But in 2016, the then Mayor proposed a DLR extension from Gallions Reach across the river to Thamesmead and on to either Abbey Wood, Plumstead or Belvedere, and this seems to now be the preferred option.